 \begin{proof} {The theorem states that if ideal control inputs are applied to the system starting from any arbitrary time $t_0$ with $\alpha_i>\frac{1}{2(t_0+1)}$, then the time-average of violations converges to the maximum probability of violations of state constraints a.s.
-The proof follows from Theorem~\ref{monotonic_conv}, Lemmas~\ref{lemma_1},~\ref{lemma_2}, and Remark~\ref{width}, and relaxes the assumption of ${Y_i(t) \not\in \kappa (\alpha_i ,t)}\; \forall t$, of Theorem~\ref{monotonic_conv}/Remark~\ref{implication}.
+The proof follows from Theorem~\ref{monotonic_conv}, Remarks~\ref{implication} and~\ref{width}, Lemmas~\ref{lemma_1},~\ref{lemma_2}, and relaxes the assumption of ${Y_i(t) \not\in \kappa' (\alpha_i ,t)},\; \forall t\geq t_0$, of Remark~\ref{implication}.
 Theorem~\ref{just_conv} also rigorously proves the result which was intuitively argued in~\cite{IEEE_1}.